 This will mean that the users have to authenticate as well as part of this authorization, and possibly provide their 2FA credentials/token as well.

-The default on installation of the server is 90 days.
+The default is 90 days.

 The default of 90 days, but you may want to deviate from this.
 Either by setting it to a (much) shorter interval, for example if you want your users to authenticate every day, or possibly much longer.